kairyou/SublimeTmpl/README.md

 }
 ```

-If you don't want the  `"link"` and `"hello"` variables to show up, you should copy the (for example) python.templ file to `Packages/User/SublimeTmpl/templates` and remove those elements from it.
+If you don't want the  `"link"` and `"hello"` variables to show up, you should copy the (for example) python.tmpl file to `Packages/User/SublimeTmpl/templates` and remove those elements from it.

 Authors